luomus/finbif-workshop/content/tutorials/finbif/filtering.markdown

 You can also filter by time of year (i.e, a date range across all years) using the `date_range_md` filter (note `_md` rather than `_ymd`).
-To filter a range of dates that overlaps with the end of the year (e.g., summer) you'll need to supply two date ranges: one for the end of the year and one for the start.
+To filter a range of dates that overlaps with the end of the year (e.g., winter) you'll need to supply two date ranges: one for the end of the year and one for the start.

 ```r